The

 Stay Free

 Again we don't prescribe anything fixed or limiting.
 For some new readers, the shapes may actually seem to restrict your value to simply playing in one disconnected position.
-But the end goal is free application, that backs up your own individuality.
+But our goal is free application, that backs up your own individuality.
 The music always does go past just the shapes; and that's why you must "bring the music to the shapes" and not vice versa.
+Well be able to do that concisely.

 ✌ 👉 You'll see that, like it or not, the shapes are just always there on the fretboard.
 So in the end, you will wind up becoming familiar with many shapes, no matter what approach you take! 🤓